-This paper focuses on the liquidity constraint hypothesis and uses equation 4 that was proposed by Ludvigson (1999).
+This paper focuses on the liquidity constraint hypothesis and uses equation 4 proposed by Ludvigson (1999).
 Credit variables are incorporated in the consumption function along with a fixed excess sensitivity coefficient:

-$$\Delta c_t = \alpha_t + \beta \Delta \mathbf{X}t + \varepsilon_t \tag{5}$$ where $\mathbf{X}{t}$ is a column vector that includes disposable income and proxies as credit market indicators.
+$$\Delta c_t = \alpha_t + \beta \Delta x_t + \varepsilon_t \tag{5}$$ where X_t is a column vector which includes disposable income and proxies as credit market indicators.

 An IV estimation procedure is employed as the error term is not necessarily orthogonal to changes in disposable income therefore an ordinary least square estimate will be inconsistent.
-Following Campbell and Mankiw (1989, 1990, 1991), it is customary to lag the instruments at least two periods to avoid the problems associated with an MA (1) error process.
+Following Campbell and Mankiw (1989, 1990, 1991), it is customary to lag the instruments for at least two periods to avoid the problems associated with an MA(1) error process.
 The main reason is that if PIH is held in continuous time, quarterly-average measures of consumption growth will be correlated with the previous period consumption.
-Thus the consumption equation error term will be correlated with one period lagged variables and are thus not valid instruments.
+Thus the consumption equation error term will be correlated with one period lagged variable and are thus not valid instruments.

-As indicated earlier, the validity of a proxy can always be questioned, however consumer credit and NPL were used based on data availability and significance.
-Thus, three $x_t$ variables were employed: the logarithms of real disposable income, real consumer credit and real NPL.
+As indicated earlier, the validity of a proxy can always be questioned; however consumer credit and NPL were used based on data availability and significance.
+9 Thus, three x_i variables were employed: the logarithms of real disposable income, real consumer credit and real NPL.
 Real interest rates were not included (which concur with literature) as preliminary estimates indicated that they were not significant.